JohnPierreBaptiste/blog/content/posts/first-post.md

 ---
 title: "My First Blog Post"
 date: 2024-12-02
-description: "This is an introduction to my blog."
+description: "This is an introduction to my blog.
+I AM HEEEEEEEEEEEEM"
 tags: ["introduction", "personal"]
 ---